Does this test have other names?

 some people with breast cancer do not have a positive CA 27-29 blood test.

-Health providers measure CA 27-29 in units per milliliter (U/mL).
-A normal test should
+Healthcare providers measure CA 27-29 in units per milliliter (U/mL).
+A normal test

 If your CA 27-29 is less than 38 U/mL, it may mean that you don't have active breast